 Eczema sufferers have very sensitive skin and using the most gentle and simple skincare products is advisable.
 Unfortunately, many topical creams contain irritants that exacerbate the problem (that's why products sometimes sting).
 Fragrances (for some people, even essential oils), urea, lanolin, retinoids, foaming agents emulsifiers and alcohol can all irritate sensitive skin, Preservatives are designed to kill bacteria that can populate the water element of a product, and as that are designed to kill cells they are often irritant.
 For more information read our Skin Irritants page.

 Dead Sea Salt

-We hear great reports from customers putting Dead Sea salt in the bath as a natural eczema treatment.
+We hear great reports from customers putting Dead Sea salt in the bath as a natural eczema treatment and it has been clinically proven to help.
 It is rich in many minerals and seems to be very helpful.
-We thoroughly recommend its use along side our products.

 Diet, nutritional deficiencies and triggers